nette/security/readme.md

 Permission ACL
 --------------
-Nette Framework has a complete authorizator, class [api:Nette\Security\Permission] which offers a light weight and flexible ACL((Access Control List)) layer for permission and access control.
+Nette Framework has a complete authorizator, class Nette\Security\Permission which offers a light weight and flexible ACL((Access Control List)) layer for permission and access control.
 When we work with this class, we define roles, resources and individual privileges.
 Roles and resources may form hierarchies, as shown in the following example:

 - `guest`: visitor that is not logged in, allowed to read and browse public part of the web, ie. articles, comments, and to vote in a poll